Barbenheimer Heads To The Golden Globes - UrduPoint

 'Barbenheimer' Heads To The Golden Globes

-Dubbed "Barbenheimer" after they were released on the same weekend and grossed a combined $2.4 billion, the two movies boast 17 nominations between them at the Globes, which will kick off Hollywood's prize-giving season this year under new ownership.
+Dubbed "Barbenheimer" after they were released on the same weekend and grossed a combined $2.4 billion, the two movies boast 17 nominations between them at the Globes, now under new ownership.

 "They are so different than each other, yet they were both successful," Globes producer Glenn Weiss told AFP.
 "We're thrilled that they're both very represented here."